 1 POLICY STATEMENT 3

 2 PURPOSE 3

 3 SCOPE 4

-4 WHO QUALIFIES FOR PROTECTION UNDER THE CORPORATIONS AC T?4
+4 WHO QUALIFIES FOR PROTECTION UNDER THE CORPORATIONS ACT?.
+4

 5 MATTERS THE POLICY APPLIES TO 4

 6 MATTERS THE POLICY DOESN'T APPLY TO 5

 7 WHO IS AN ELIGIBLE RECIPIENT OF A DISCLOSURE 5

 Internal eligible recipients 5

-External eligible recipients 6
+External eligible recipients

 8 HOW TO MAKE A DISCLOSURE 6

 Confidentiality and anonymous disclosures 6

 What information should be provided 7

 9 LEGAL PROTECTIONS FOR DISCLOSERS 7

 Identity protection 7

 Protection from detrimental acts or omissions 8

 Compensation and other remedies 9

 Civil, criminal and administrative liability protection 9

 10 SUPPORT AND PRACTICAL PROTECTION FOR DISCLOSERS 9

 Identity protection (confidentiality) 9

 Securing record-keeping and information-sharing processes 9

 Protection from detrimental acts or omissions 10

 11 HANDLING AND INVESTIGAING A DISCLOSURE 11

 Handling a disclosure 11

 Investigating a disclosure 11

 Keeping a discloser informed 12

-How the investigation findings will be documented, reported internal communicated to the discloser -
+How the investigation findings will be documented, reported internally a communicated to the discloser

 Review of Findings 13

 12 ENSURING FAIR TREATMENT OF INDIVIDUALS MENTIONED IN A DISCLOSURE 13

-13 ENSURING THE POLCY IS EASILY ACCESSIBLE TO ALL STAKEHOLDER ≀S14
+13 ENSURING THE POLCY IS EASILY ACCESSIBLE TO ALL STAKEHOLDERS 14

 14 EDUCATION AND TRAINING 14

 15 DEFINITIONS AND TERMS 15

-16 COMPLIANCE WITH THIS POLICY 75
+16 COMPLIANCE WITH THIS POLICY 15

+17 RELATED LEGISLATION AND DOCUMENTS 15

+18 FEEDBACK .16

+19 DOCUMENT VERSION CONTROL .16

+1 POLICY STATEMENT

-17 RELA TED LEGISLATION AND DOCUMENTS 15 18 FEED BACK 16 19 DOC UMENT VERSION CONTROL 16 1 POL ICY STATEMENT 1.1 Bay & Basin Community Resources Limited/BCR Communities (BCR) is committed to conducting their operations with honesty, fairness and integrity and to addressing and investigating reported misconduct and rectifying proven wrongdoing.
-1.2 The Whistleblower Policy has been developed and implemented to encourage the reporting of wrongdoing within the organisation and supports this through the promotion of a workplace free of unacceptable behaviour and serious misconduct.
-1.3 This policy is endorsed by BCR's Executive Team and Board of Directors (the Board) to ensure it supports simple and clear reporting and resolution processes in response to the identification of illegal, inappropriate or unethical conduct.
-2 PUR POSE 2.1 The purpose of our whistleblower policy is to: 2.1.1 encourage disclosures of wrongdoing, 2.1.2 help deter wrongdoing, in line with our risk management and governa framework, nce 2.1.3 ensure individuals who disclose wrongdoing (disclosers) can do so safe securely and with confidence that they will be protected and supported • 2.1.4 ensure discloser's reports (disclosures) are dealt with appropriately and a timely basis, on 2.1.5 provide transparency around our process for receiving, handling and investigating disclosures, 2.1.6 support our values and code of conduct, 2.1.7 support our long-term sustainability and reputation, and meet our legal and regulatory obligations.
+- 1.1 Bay & Basin Community Resources Limited/BCR Communities (BCR) is committed to conducting their operations with honesty, fairness and integrity and to addressing and investigating reported misconduct and rectifying proven wrongdoing. - 1.2 The Whistleblower Policy has been developed and implemented to encourage the reporting of wrongdoing within the organisation and supports this through the promotion of a workplace free of unacceptable behaviour and serious misconduct. - 1.3 This policy is endorsed by BCR's Executive Team and Board of Directors (the Board) to ensure it supports simple and clear reporting and resolution processes in response to the identification of illegal, inappropriate or unethical conduct.